GlareDB/glaredb.github.io/_glaredb/sq-functions/delta_scan.md

 # `delta_scan`

-Read a Delta Lake table from the local filesystem or support object store.
+Read a Delta Lake table from the local filesystem or supported object store.

 ## Syntax